elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 ## Configure SimpleSAMLPHP as an IdP (Identity Provider)

 Luckily there is a pretty good guide from SimpleSAMLPHP: <a href="http://simplesamlphp.org/docs/1.5/simplesamlphp-googleapps" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://simplesamlphp.org/docs/1.5/simplesamlphp-googleapps']);">Setting up a simpleSAMLphp SAML 2.0 IdP to use with Google Apps for Education</a>.
-So let&#8217;s go through the guide.
+So let's go through the guide.

 ### Enabling the Identity Provider functionality in SimpleSAMLPHP